oopsmonk/documentation/getting-started/1.0/clients/sending-a-transaction.md

 ### Testing IOTA

-When testing IOTA in a development environment, you should consider connecting to a node on the Devnet, Comnet, or your own private Tangle.
+When testing IOTA in a development environment, you should consider connecting to a node in the Devnet, Comnet, or your own private Tangle.
 These IOTA network require less proof of work (PoW), which reduces the time it takes to create transactions.

 ### Using the valuable IOTA token